 Linda Vista Revisited: East LA's Abandoned Hospital

 I was only inside for 45 minutes or so, running through the place snapping photos on the fly with a crappy point-and-shoot.
 I featured some of them in this post from last year, but promised myself I would go back with a DSLR, a tripod and a few hours to kill, and really explore the place.
-Last week, I finally did.
+A year later, I finally did.

 You can check out more Strange Geographies columns here.